dmachard/go-dnscollector/docs/collectors/collector_dnstap.md

 ## DNS tap

-Collector to logging DNStap stream from DNS servers.
+Collector to logging [DNStap](https://dnstap.info/) stream from DNS servers.
 The traffic can be a tcp or unix DNStap stream.
 TLS is also supported.

+> Follow this guide to enable DNStap on your DNS servers: [Enabling DNStap logging on most popular DNS servers](https://dmachard.github.io/posts/0001-dnstap-testing/).

 Options: